kellyp/lowprofile/doc/POSTY.md

 ## Source

-The project is host on [Github](project link) and is written in [Go](https://golang.org).
+The project is hosted on [Github](project link) and is written in [Go](https://golang.org).
 Using Go gave me a great reason to dig in and start using Go.

 ## Installation